vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ##Method Security
 - Methods (e.g. service layer) can be secured using AOP
-- JSR-250 or Spring annotations or pre/post authorise
+- JSR-250 or Spring annotations or pre/post authorize

 ####JSR-250
 - Only supports role based security